-Table 8: Pass-through of supply chain constraints to generalized inflation.
-This table presents estimation results from Specification (5).
+Table 5: Pass-through of supply chain constraints to generalized inflation.
+This table presents estimation results from Specification (4).
 The subscript notation is defined as follows: p is a product, c is a country, and t is a quarter.
 The dependent variable is the one-quarter ahead annual CPI growth at the product-country level.
-Material, Labor, Financial, Equipment, and Other measure the share of firms that indicate that their production is constrained by the respective constraint.
+Non-reported controls include the other perceived constraints to production ($Labor{pct}$, $Financial{pct}$, $Equipment{pct}$, and $Other{pct}$) uninteracted and, in addition, these other constraints interacted with the three year dummies.
+Labor pct, Financial pct, Equipment pct, and Other pct measure the share of firms that indicate that their production is constrained by the respective constraint.
 All constraints are transformed from the industry-country-time level to the product-country-time level using the share of consumption that each industry contributes to the final household consumption.
-Service is the time-invariant contribution of service sectors to the consumption of product p in country c.
-High Infl Exp is an indicator equal to one if the increase in the share of households expecting that prices will rise more rapidly is above the median in a country between 2021:Q1 and 2022:Q1.
-Non-reported controls include the other perceived constraints to production (Labor, Financial, Equipment, and Other) uninteracted and, in addition, these other constraints interacted with the three year dummies.
-In Column (3), we additionally control for the country-level severity of lockdown measures in 2021, as well as for its double and triple interactions with Service and the different year dummies.
+Service pc is the time-invariant contribution of service sectors to the consumption of product p in country c.
+High Infl Expc is an indicator equal to one if the increase in the share of households expecting that prices will rise more rapidly is above the median in a country between 2021:Q1 and 2022:Q1.
+In Column (2), we include product-country-time fixed effects using the 1-digit COICOP as the product category.
+In Column (3), we additionally control for the country-level severity of lockdown measures in 2021, as well as for its double and triple interactions with Service{pc} and the different year dummies.
 In Column (4), we additionally control for the final consumption expenditure of households at the product-country-time level.
-Energy Inflation is the country-time level CPI index for energy.
-Energy Use is an industry-country pair's energy input before the COVID-19 pandemic, measured in 2019 and scaled by the country's total energy use.
+Columns (5) and (6) introduce interactions with Material $Supply{pcx}$, which measures the share of firms that indicate that their production is constrained by material input constraints in year x = t among the suppliers that provide input goods to firms that sell product p in country c in year t.
+Both columns also include include controls for the energy cost exposure in year x of the suppliers that provide input goods to firms that sell product p in country c in year t.
+We set x = t in Column (5) to capture contemporaneous spillovers, and x = t - 1 in Column (6) to allow for lagged transmission along the supply chain. $Energy\ Inflation{ct}$ is the country-time level CPI index for energy. $Energy\ Use{pc}$ is an industry-country pair's energy input before the COVID-19 pandemic, measured in 2019 and scaled by the country's total energy use.
 We exclude the product "Energy" from the regression.
-Standard errors are double-clustered at the country-product and quarterly level and are reported in parentheses. \\\ p<0.01, \\ p<0.05, \ p<0.1.
+Standard errors are double-clustered at the country-product and quarterly level and are reported in parentheses. p<0.01, p<0.05, p<0.1.